kerkelae/disimpy/paper.md

 [@li:2019; @ianus:2016], or modelling diffusion using a more generalizable Monte Carlo approach, e.g., [@hall:2009].
-The Monte Carlo method enables the use of complex and realistic tissue microstructure models, e.g., [@callaghan:2020], and can be significantly accelerated using GPU computing [@nguyen:2018; @rafael:2020].
+The Monte Carlo method enables the use of complex and realistic tissue microstructure models, e.g., [@callaghan:2020], and can be significantly accelerated using GPU computing like in [@nguyen:2018; @rafael:2020].

 Here, we present Disimpy, a GPU-accelerated dMRI simulator that enables a large amount of synthetic data to be generated on standard desktop and laptop computers without needing to access high performance computing clusters.
 Disimpy is written in Python, making its source code very approachable to researchers with no prior experience in GPU computing.

 # Features